 Who Can Apply?

-This module is compulsory for students undertaking the Postgraduate Diploma International Dispute Resolution or Postgraduate Diploma International Commercial Arbitration (Distance Learning) at Queen Mary University of London.
+This module is compulsory for students undertaking the Postgraduate Diploma International Dispute Resolution - Arbitration at Queen Mary University of London.
 It is also open to LLM students at Queen Mary University of London as well as external participants.

-LLM students and external candidates, please note the following information concerning the Chartered Institute of Arbitration:
+LLM students and external participates, please note the following information concerning the Chartered Institute of Arbitration:

 - CIArb's RCP approval runs for three years so from January 2012 until January 2015 any candidate who passed the LLM in those three years would be exempt.